lookwendyican/Wonders_Clicky_Game/README.md

  ![Wonders Landing Page](wonders/public/Wonders.png)

-### Description
-This application demonstrates a simple full stack application with a front end implemented with the Materialize framework and Handlebar templating, and the backend implemented with Node.js and Express.
-In addition, it follows the full stack MVC (Model-View-Controller) folders.
-Using a simple ORM, it allows the user to create burgers (POST), view a list of burgers available to eat (GET), devour burgers (PUT), and throw them away after devoured (DELETE).

 ### Instructions
 - The application renders a dozen different images from different Wonders of the World lists to the screen.